Risk of Rain 2 guide – how to play, Risk of Rain 2 tips and tricks

 Singin' in the rain

-With Risk of Rain 2, Hopoo Games has done an admirable job of adding new dimensions (quite literally) to the original Risk of Rain formula, while still maintaining the core values of its predecessor: oodles of enemies, crazy item builds, and punishing difficulty.
-Our Risk of Rain 2 guide will show the ropes to newcomers to the series, while providing a refresher course for those who haven’t touched the original Risk of Rain in a while.

-In this Risk of Rain 2 guides series, we’ll go over everything from enemies and bosses to characters and items, with tonnes of practical tips and tricks to help you survive well beyond the final “HAHAHA” difficulty level.
+Oodles of enemies, crazy item builds, and punishing difficulty; yep, Risk of Rain 2 ticks all the boxes of its predecessor and more.
+Each run, no matter how overpowered your item build, no matter how low you set the initial difficulty, will nearly always end up with hundreds of horrible beasties one-shotting you into oblivion.
+The trick is surviving as long as possible until that point – and that’s where our Risk of Rain 2 guide hopes to help you.
+Below we’ll show the ropes to newcomers to the series while providing useful and practical tips for all skill levels, from enemies and bosses to characters and item builds.

-Risk of Rain 2 guide – tips and tricks, how to survive
+Risk of Rain 2 guide – tips and tricks, how to play

-Most roguelites rely upon a multitude of overlapping systems to generate random experiences for the player, and Risk of Rain 2 is no exception, with its vast pool of enemies, items, modifiers, bosses, stages, and much more.

 Risk of Rain 2 guide contents